Marketing Compliance | How to choose the right prize for your promotion

 To achieve this, here are five changes legal functions need to make:

 Not surprisingly lawyers feel comfortable doing legal work.
-As a result, they consistently prioritise ‘urgent’ (often low risk) client matters, over ‘important’ functional improvements.
+As a result, they consistently prioritise ‘urgent’ (often low risk) client matters, over ‘important’ Legal functional improvements.
 The problem is the client matter only provides value once while providing self-service tools scales that value many times.
 GCs need to ‘ring-fence’ 30% of their time to work on legal transformation.
 See our Legal Transformation Playbook here.

-If you ask every lawyer on your team to review a contract, it is likely each will come back with a different view of risk.
+If you ask every lawyer on your team to review a Legal contract, it is likely each will come back with a different view of risk.
 Worse, their risk tolerances are vastly different from the businesses (this is the primary reason why lawyers can, unfortunately, be branded as ‘uncommercial’).
 Functions need to work with adjacent assurance functions to adopt a more holistic view of risk and embracing concepts like ‘risk resilience’ to reduce over processing and shorten cycle times.
 Read about The Future of Risk Management here.

 It’s time to bury your Dictaphone.
-Leading GCs are ignoring the AI Hype Cycle and focusing their technology budgets on three sets of solutions that are shown to have the highest ROI:
+Leading GCs are ignoring the AI Hype Cycle and focusing their Legal technology budgets on three sets of solutions that are shown to have the highest ROI:

 Read about the 8 traps GCs make when adopting Legal Technology here.